 Lincoln worked extremely hard to overcome his dark side.
 He learned to compensate with humor, often self-deprecating.
 When he was on top of his game he worked hard, didn’t take himself too seriously, and made conscious efforts to take action to avoid slipping into the abyss that was his depression.
 Always a voracious reader, Lincoln was inspired by Stoic philosophies from the book, “Meditations,” by Marcus Aurelius.
 In other words, Honest Abe got honest with himself, took responsibility for his mental illness, and forged ahead.
 Think about how different our nation would be today if Old Abe decided to pull the covers over his head and stay in bed.

 While certainly physical and mental setbacks will occur in the lives of many, these three great Americans can inspire all of us.
 It is likely that they became great because they conquered their problems.
 After overcoming death, ridicule, and mental illness, other obstacles in their lives seemed a little less daunting.

 My first career was as a high school history teacher.
 It’s been a while since I gave a homework assignment.
 Your assignment is to consider the reactions of these three men to their setbacks, compare and contrast their problems with yours, and choose a new way to attack the obstacles in your own life.

-P. S. Please follow me on Facebook, Twitter, and other social media.
-Visit my author page at amazon.com/author/johnsannicandro.
+P. S. Please check out my author’s page on amazon.com/author/johnsannicandro.
+Follow me on Facebook, Twitter, and other social media.
 Email me at firstname.lastname@example.org.